Learn more about a certain medical condition.

 Hearing Loss and Deafness

 Hearing loss is the reduced ability to hear sound.
 Deafness is the complete inability to hear sound.
 Deafness and hearing loss have many causes and can occur at any age.
 People can go deaf suddenly as a complication of a virus, or lose their hearing over time because of disease, nerve damage, or injury caused by noise.
-About 3 in 1,000 babies is born deaf, often because of genetic factors.
-Approximately 2 out of every 10 adults in Canada has at least mild hearing loss, and almost half of Canadians over 60 years of age have hearing loss.
+About 1 to 2 in 1,000 babies are born with significant hearing loss, often because of genetic factors.
+Approximately 20% of adults in Canada have at least mild hearing loss, and almost half of Canadians over 60 years of age have hearing loss.

 Many different conditions lead to partial and total deafness.
 Ear infections, fluid buildup behind the eardrum, holes in the eardrum, and problems with the middle ear bones can cause deafness from conductive hearing loss.
 In rare cases, tumours can also cause conductive hearing loss – they block sound from getting into the inner ear.
 Birth defects and diseases passed on by genes can do this, too.
 Genetics is one cause of sensorineural hearing loss.
 Half of all cases of profound deafness in children have a genetic source.